wqx13579/Happiness/README.md

 ### The purpose of this study is to understand what are the main factors making people happy, so we can commit more energy on those main factors.

 ## 3. *Libraries and Tools needed:*
 ### Statistical testing, Cloud computing basics(AWS EC2, S3, IAM etc.).
-We need to learn: Stats model for linear regression, statsmodels and sklearn for logistic regression, and model evaluation and selection.
+We need to learn the Stats model for linear regression, statsmodels and sklearn for logistic regression, and model evaluation and selection.

 ## 4. *Data Collection Details:*
 Happiness Data for 2015,2016 and 2017 from Kaggle: